Adenosine receptors and PET

 The A1R is expressed throughout in the body, with the highest densities in the brain.
 Receptor density is high in the striatum and thalamus, moderate in the cerebral cortex and pons, and low in the cerebellum, midbrain and brain stem.
 Adenosine binding to both pre- and postsynaptic A1Rs has an inhibitory effect in the brain.
 A1Rs are also present on microglia, astrocytes, and oligodendrocytes.

-Several PET tracers for A1R have been introduced, including [18F]CPFPX and [11C]MPDX.
+Several PET radiopharmaceuticals for A1R have been introduced, including [18F]CPFPX and [11C]MPDX.

 The density of A2A receptors is high in the basal ganglia, especially in putamen.
 Expression in cerebral cortex, particularly in the frontal lobe, is lower, and very low in cerebellum and brainstem.
-A2ARs are also found on endothelial cells and microglia, playing a role in neuroinflammation and neurodegenerative diseases (Rissanen et al., 2013; Vuorimaa et al., 2017).
+A2ARs are also found on endothelial cells and microglia, playing a role in neuroinflammation and neurodegenerative diseases (Rissanen et al., 2013; Vuorimaa et al., 2017; Waggan et al., 2023).
 A2AR can form complexes with dopamine D2 and mGluR5 receptors in the brain.

 A2ARs are also present in peripheral organs like heart, lungs, liver, kidneys, spleen, and thymus.
 A2AR expression is high in platelets and leukocytes, endothelial cells, and vascular smooth muscle.
 Expression is strongly upregulated at sites of inflammation.
 Adenosine induces collagen synthesis and fibrosis via A2ARs.

-A2AR is the most abundant AR in human and murine BAT.
-Adenosine and A2AR agonists activate brown adipose tissue and induces the browning of white adipose tissue (Gnad et al., 2014).
+A2AR is the most abundant AR in human and murine brown adipose tissue (BAT).
+Adenosine and A2AR agonists activate BAT and induces the browning of white adipose tissue (Gnad et al., 2014).
 Adenosine administration increases perfusion in BAT even more than cold exposure (Lahesmaa et al., 2018).
 Endogenous adenosine under cold exposure leads to desensitization and trafficking of A2ARs and competes with receptor-specific radioligands, as seen by decreased binding of [11C]TMSX (Lahesmaa et al., 2018).

 A2B receptors are expressed widely in the body, but densities in the brain in neuronal and glial cells are low.
 Macrophages and lymphocytes express A2BR, suggesting its role in regulation of inflammation.
 A2BR in macrophages may affect insulin sensitivity in the tissues (Johnston-Cox et al., 2014).
 Because the affinity of A2BR for adenosine is low, the receptor may be activated only under pathological conditions, such as inflammation, where both the expression of A2BR and adenosine levels are increased.